 I invite you go to in a journey with me.
 We rogues want more than status quo Christianity offers.
 We hunger for a vibrant love relationship with the Lord, and we want our lives to count for eternity.
 The Rogue Christian and the pages of this website provide biblical answers, and point you to the adventure of the life of the spiritual warrior and overcomer every believer is called to be.

 If you’re wondering about my marriage, Michelle and I healed and recovered from my adultery.
-We live in Colorado Springs with our four children.
+We live in Arizona with our four children.